getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-macos.md

 ---

-2. macOS doesn't locate the dynamic library
+2. When macOS cannot locate the dynamic library:

    This might happen due to cargo-xcode version v1.5.0.
 To prevent this, execute the third step above: it enables an macOS executable to properly locate dynamic `*.dylib` library files in the package.